 We can’t talk about green screens without mentioning Arborvitae.
 Arborvitaes are so popular because they will grow together and create a solid wall of privacy, and if you have limited space there are several varieties that stay 5 ft. wide or less, like Emerald and DeGroot's Spire.

 Techny Arborvitae is an excellent variety for screening and very popular, but it can quickly outgrow a landscape if sited incorrectly.
 And don’t believe garden center labels that tell you they will only get 12 feet tall- I assure you, this guy wants to grow to 25 feet or more!

-A better arborvitae for your green screens might be Technito® Arborvitae.
+Better arborvitae for your green screens might be Technito® Arborvitae.
 Selected from a sport of Techny for its dwarf, slower-growing habit, Johnson’s Nursery co-introduced Technito® Arborvitae with Bailey Nursery in 2004.
 It maintains this dense appearance without any shearing and is much stronger than its parent under heavy snow.
 Plant one or plant a bunch!
 Technito® is pretty Neat-O!

 If you have deer that wander through your yard, most varieties of arborvitae are like candy to them.
 Consider using upright junipers in your green screen instead.
 Junipers also tolerate salt spray better than arborvitaes so can be situated near a road.
-Just give upright junipers plenty of sun and avoid areas that hold water.
+Just give upright junipers plenty of sunlight and avoid areas that hold water.